rogeriolino/jquery-idletimer/README.md

 jquery-idletimer
 ================

 Simple javascript client idle control.

+For support of multiple tabs usage, the idle time is stored into browser cookie.
+Then script **don't work** on direct file:// access.

 Usage
 ---------------